soupi/learn-haskell-blog-generator/src/11-next.md

 Haskell is an incredibly rich and deep programming language.
 New cutting-edge techniques, concepts and features are still being discovered and sometimes integrated into GHC.
-This sometimes makes it seem impossible to catch up to.
+This sometimes makes it seemingly impossible to catch up to.

 This phenomena is sometimes dubbed